 Yet although we cannot say for definite exactly how long the Kali Yuga or any Yuga actually lasts, nor at which precise point in the Races it will end, one thing which is made very clear and definite throughout the Theosophical literature is that the closing of the first 5,000 year cycle of the Kali Yuga would be an extremely serious, important, and momentous event in the evolution of humanity.
 There are many references to this in many places.
 In “Letters That Have Helped Me” (p.
 97) William Judge writes, “The present cycle, which closes Nov.
 17th, 1897 – Feb.
 18th, 1898, is one of the most important of any that have been.”

-Such wishful thinking is of course entirely understandable but it will not truly help anyone.
-As HPB once wrote, “Has the “last age” – the Age of Iron, or Kali Yuga – closed since then?
-Quite the reverse, since it is shown to be in full sway just now, not only because the Hindus use the name, but by universal personal experience. … Is it this age of ours that is the promised “Golden Age” – in which neither the venom of the serpent nor of any plant is any longer lethal, and in which we are all secure under the mild sway of God-chosen sovereigns?
+Near the end of her lifetime, at least, HPB wrote, “Has the “last age” – the Age of Iron, or Kali Yuga – closed since then?
+Quite the reverse, since it is shown to be in full sway just now, not only because the Hindus use the name, but by universal personal experience. . . .
+Is it this age of ours that is the promised “Golden Age” – in which neither the venom of the serpent nor of any plant is any longer lethal, and in which we are all secure under the mild sway of God-chosen sovereigns?
 The wildest fancy of an opium-eater could hardly suggest a more inappropriate description, if it is to be applied to our age or to any age since the year one of our era.”

 “Wealth and piety will decrease until the world will be wholly depraved.
 Property alone will confer rank; wealth will be the only source of devotion; passion will be the sole bond of union between the sexes; falsehood will be the only means of success in litigation; and women will be objects merely of sensual gratification. …..
 External types will be the only distinction of the several orders of life; ….. a man if rich will be reputed pure; dishonesty (anyaya) will be the universal means of subsistence, weakness the cause of dependence, menace and presumption will be substituted for learning; liberality will be devotion; mutual assent, marriage; fine clothes, dignity.
 He who is the strongest will reign; the people, unable to bear the heavy burden, Khara bhara (the load of taxes) will take refuge among the valleys. … Thus, in the Kali age will decay constantly proceed, until the human race approaches its annihilation (pralaya). … When the close of the Kali age shall be nigh, a portion of that divine being which exists, of its own spiritual nature … shall descend on Earth … (Kalki Avatar) endowed with the eight superhuman faculties. … He will re-establish righteousness on earth, and the minds of those who live at the end of Kali Yuga shall be awakened and become as pellucid as crystal.”